EvgenyOrekhov/eslint-config-hardcore/README.md

 - `hardcore/ts-for-js`- additional config for linting JavaScript with [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint)

-Then add the necessary configs to your `.eslintrc` file and specify your [environments](https://eslint.org/docs/user-guide/configuring#specifying-environments):
+Add the necessary configs to your `.eslintrc` file and specify your [environments](https://eslint.org/docs/user-guide/configuring#specifying-environments):

 ```json